-The main treatments for post-traumatic stress disorder (PTSD) are psychological therapies and medication.
+The main treatments for post-traumatic stress disorder (PTSD) are:

 Traumatic events can be very difficult to come to terms with.
 But confronting your feelings and seeking professional help is the recommended way of treating PTSD.

-It's possible to treat PTSD many years after the traumatic event occurred.
-This means it's never too late to seek help.
+It is possible to treat PTSD many years after the traumatic event occurred.
+This means it is never too late to seek help.

 Your GP will often carry out an initial assessment.
-They'll refer you to a mental health specialist for further assessment and treatment if your symptoms are severe.
+They'll refer you to a mental health professional for further assessment and treatment.

 There are a number of mental health specialists you may see if you have PTSD.
-These could be a psychologist, a community psychiatric nurse or a psychiatrist.
+These could be a psychologist, a community mental health nurse or a psychiatrist.

-You may have mild symptoms of PTSD symptoms for less than 4 weeks.
+You may have symptoms of PTSD for less than 4 weeks.
 If so, you may be recommended 'watchful waiting'.

 Watchful waiting involves monitoring your symptoms to see if they improve or get worse.
 2 in every 3 people who develop problems after a traumatic experience improve within a few weeks without treatment.